ckorris/easi_aug/Readme.md

 - (Optional) T-splitter wires

-However, it's hard to find a 5V LiPo battery unless you make one.
+It's hard to find a 5V LiPo battery unless you make one.
 Usually they come in 7.4 or greater.
 So we have to step that voltage down to 5 volts first using DC/DC converters.

 Now, since it's hard to find DC/DC converters that can take the full amperage of the battery, we'll want to split the current *before* converting it, using two separate DC/DC converters.
 You can make a splitter with wire and a soldering iron, or buy one.

 Below I describe a barebones setup that will power the Nano successfully.
 You can take liberties to play with the lengths or connections.
-For example, I run a section of wire through the inside of my airsoft gun, but connect the leads from the converters, and to the Nano's GPIOs, via detachable Tamiya adapters for convenience.
+For example, I run a section of wire through the inside of my airsoft gun, but connect the leads from the converters, and to the Nano's GPIOs, via detachable Tamiya plugs for convenience.

 ![](https://i.imgur.com/Y8A4mcz.jpg)